 Aside from his career as an acting legend, Robert De Niro is proud to have the role of “Dad” on his lengthy resume.
-In fact, the iconic Irishman star deserves an award for being the most doting father to his six children, Drena De Niro, Raphael De Niro, Aaron De Niro, Julian De Niro, Elliot De Niro and Helen De Niro.
+The iconic Irishman star deserves an award for being the most doting father to his six children, Drena De Niro, Raphael De Niro, Aaron De Niro, Julian De Niro, Elliot De Niro and Helen De Niro.

-In 1976, the Taxi Driver star experienced parenthood for first time after he tied the knot with singer Diahnne Abbott and welcomed son Raphael that same year.
-The Oscar winner also became the loving father to Diahnne’s daughter, Drena, from a previous relationship, as he adopted her as his own before the pair split in 1988.
+In 1976, the Taxi Driver actor experienced parenthood for the first time after he tied the knot with singer Diahnne Abbott, welcoming son Raphael that same year.
+Robert also became the loving father to Diahnne’s daughter, Drena, from a previous relationship, as he adopted her as his own before the pair split in 1988.

-Following his divorce with Diahnne, Robert went on to find love with Toukie Smith.
-While the Meet the Parents star and the former model never made it down the aisle, they expanded the actor’s family during their time together.
-In 1995, the ex-duo welcomed twin boys, Julian and Aaron, via in vitro fertilization and were delivered via surrogacy in 1995 before calling it quits not long after.
+Following his divorce from Diahnne, the Oscar winner went on to find love with Toukie Smith.
+While the Meet the Parents star and the former model never made it down the aisle, they expanded Robert’s family during their time together.
+In 1995, the ex-duo welcomed twin boys, Julian and Aaron, via in vitro fertilization and were delivered via surrogacy, but the couple called it quits not long after.

 “I love my children, just being with them,” the icon told Us Weekly at the Tribeca Film Festival in April 2019. “[But] It’s not easy.
 When you have the good moments [though], you forget about the ones that weren’t good.”

 While Robert certainly isn’t one to hold back when gushing about time with his brood, he also isn’t shy when discussing more difficult topics as a dad.
-While chatting about the global Black Lives Matter protests following George Floyd’s death in late May, the Academy Award winner spoke candidly about what it’s like being a father raising six biracial kids.
+As he chatted about the Black Lives Matter movement during an appearance on The Tonight Show Starring Jimmy Fallon, the Academy Award winner spoke candidly about what it’s like being a father raising six biracial kids.

-Scroll on down below to learn more about each of Robert’s six kids!
+To learn more about each of Robert’s six kids, keep scrolling!

 1 of 6